Director of Field Education:

 Supported professional experience for NAU students earning degrees in Social Work

-The Social Work Field Education Program is your opportunity to gain real-world experience in a supported context and build your resume working with local agencies.
-You will apply what you learn in the classroom and move one big step closer to a career in social work.
+Social Work Field Education is your opportunity to gain real-world experience in a supported environment and build your resume working with local organizations.
+You will apply what you learn in the classroom and move one step closer to a career in social work.
 This firsthand experience will help you discover, develop, and enhance your social work skills.
+The Social Work Field Education experience and training involves participating in the life of the agency, attending regularly scheduled meetings, and other activities involving or sponsored by the field placement site.

-- The MSW 2 year program requires a minimum of 900 hours at two different placement sites.
+- The MSW, 2 year program requires a minimum of 900 hours at two different placement sites.

-- The MSW, Advanced Standing 1 year program requires a minimum of 450 hours in one placement.
-MSW, Advanced Standing Field Placements must be in a different organization than your BSW placement.
+- The MSW, Advanced Standing 1 year program requires a minimum of 450 hours at one placement.

 Field Placement Terminology Accordion Closed